The Studio

 Materials, craftsmanship, and small decisions give a space its integrity.

-Spaces should support how people gather, interact, and feel.
+Spaces should support how people come together and feel at ease.

 The image shows a cozy restaurant interior with round white tables set with black napkins and glasses, dark chairs, a textured blue bench along the wall, and textured brown walls with a modern light fixture illuminating the space.
 There is a large window with a view of the street outside.